Ishannjain/HackMol/README.md

 # Isolated Experiences: Auctions feel transactional rather than community-driven.
  ## Solution
  A modern, interactive platform that blends auction capabilities with social networking features:
-# Auction Capabilities
+1. Auction Capabilities
 Create, manage, and participate in auctions effortlessly.
 Options for  reserve, and instant-purchase auctions.
-# Real-time bidding with live updates.
+2. Real-time bidding with live updates.
 Social Networking Features
 User Profiles: Showcase auctions, collections, and past transactions.
 Follow & Connect: Users can follow sellers, collectors, and friends.
-# Social Feed: Post, comment, and engage on auctions and updates.
+3. Social Feed: Post, comment, and engage on auctions and updates.
 Personalized Experience
 Create personal auctions with unique themes and settings.
 Personalized notifications and auction suggestions.
 Social reputation system based on ratings and reviews.
-# Community Engagement
+4. Community Engagement
 Auction groups and communities around interests (e.g., art, collectibles).
 Host and join live auction events.
 Community-driven content and discussions.

 ## Implementaion of Solution
-## 🧭 Table of Contents
+1.🧭 Table of Contents
 🔐 Authentication
 🏷️ Auction Features
 🌐 Networking & Connections
 🧠 Helper Functions
 📄 Templates & Requirements

-## 🔐 Authentication
+2.🔐 Authentication
-# Login
+i.Login
-Authenticates users by validating credentials and grants access to features like auctions and chats.
+Authenticates users by validating credentials and grants access to features like auctions and chats. ii.
+Logout
-# Logout
-Ends the user session and redirects to the homepage.
+Ends the user session and redirects to the homepage. iii Register
-# Register
 Handles user account creation with password validation for security.

-## 🏷️ Auction Features
+3. 🏷️ Auction Features
 All things related to creating, bidding, listing, and exploring auctions.

-# Listings
+i.
+Listings
 Homepage (index)
-Displays all public listings and user-created private auctions.
+Displays all public listings and user-created private auctions. ii.
+Create Listing
-# Create Listing
-Lets authenticated users create public or private auctions.
+Lets authenticated users create public or private auctions. iii.Listing Details
-# Listing Details
-Full view of an auction with options to bid, comment, watch, and close.
-# Find Private Listing
+Full view of an auction with options to bid, comment, watch, and close. iv.
+Find Private Listing
 Access to private listings through a unique room ID and password.
-# Categories & Filters
+v.
+Categories & Filters
 Category View
 Shows all listings in a selected category.
 Filters available by price.
-Authenticated users also see private listings.
+Authenticated users also see private listings. vi.
+Watchlist
-# Watchlist
-View and manage listings you’ve saved to monitor.
+View and manage listings you’ve saved to monitor. vii.
+User Listings
-# User Listings
 View all auctions created by a specific user, showing private ones only to the owner.

-## 🌐 Networking & Connections
+4. 🌐 Networking & Connections
 These features promote interaction, engagement, and personalization across the platform.

 Social Feed